shiftbridge/Too-Much-Cities/README.md

 # Tech And Cities And Stuff

-_A modpack for building cities with other stuff on 1.19.2_

-This modpack is a collection of lots of mods and their dependencies for making your own ultimate city in Minecraft.
-It includes amazing mods like Create, Mekanism, GregTech, and Applied Energistics 2, as well as great infrastructure mods like CityCraft and Minecraft Transit Railway.
+<a href="https://shiftbridge.github.io/tacas-docs/">Official Wiki</a>
+<p style="text-align: center;">Minecraft 1.19.1 | ⚙️ GregTech CEu Modern | 🛠️ Work in Progress</p>
+<p style="text-align: center;">Minimum RAM: 4GB | Recommended: 6GB+</p>
+<h1 style="text-align: center;">What is Tech and Cities And Stuff?</h1>

+Tech And Cites And Stuff is a modpack that allows you to build cities with technological features.
+It includes mods like GregTech, Applied Energistics 2, Mekanism, Create, and ComputerCraft with other tools or mods in a city!